-The U.S. Fish and Wildlife Service (Service) is proposing to add a categorical exclusion to the existing exclusions in the Department of the Interior’s Department Manual.
-The Service published a notice in the Federal Register to explain the proposed exclusion and to solicit public comments.
-Photo Caption: Silver carp leap out of the river when disturbed by boats, causing hazards to boaters.
-Silver carp were listed as injurious in 2007, almost 5 years after we received a petition to list them.
-Having a categorical exclusion would have helped reduce that listing preparation time.
-Credit: Chris Olds/USFWS
+The U.S. Fish and Wildlife Service (Service) is adding a categorical exclusion to the existing exclusions in the Department of the Interior’s Department Manual.
+The Service published a notice in the Federal Register that announces the new categorical exclusion.

 Federal Register Notice (July 1, 2013)